 Charterhouse, Godalming, Surrey

-Founded in 1611 by Thomas Sutton on the site of an old Carthusian monastery in London, the school moved to its present site in Surrey in 1872.
+Founded in 1611 by Thomas Sutton on the site of an old Carthusian monastery in London which you can also visit, the school moved to its present site in Surrey in 1872.

 It is one of the most expensive schools in England and is now co-educational.
 The site is an impressive 200 acres and includes a chapel built by Sir Giles Gilbert Scott to commemorate the 700 pupils who died in World War I, making it the largest war memorial in the country.